Jenblr/COSC-4315-Functional-Programming-of-Set-Operations/README.md

 _Note: Although the program's requirements outlined in the 'string-setops.pdf' did not specifically state that these issues should be addressed, our authors acknowledged and proceeded with solutions should the program encounter test cases that fail to meet result expectations._

 **1. Floating-Point Error:**
-* Initially, this program did not properly identify and separate floating-points, should they contain more than 1 decimal points.
+* Initially, this program did not properly identify and separate floating points, should they contain more than 1 decimal points.
 * Example: '12.54.32' should separate as '12.54' and '32'.
 Instead, the program separated it as '12' and '54.32'.
 * Solution: